-If you are dissatisfied with the service we have provided and we have been unable to resolve your complaint by following the above steps then you have the right to refer your complaint to the Legal Ombudsman.
-The Legal Ombudsman service has been operational since October 6th, 2010 and is ultimately responsible for ensuring that complaints are dealt with appropriately.
+If you are dissatisfied with the service we have provided and we have been unable to resolve your complaint by following the above steps then you have the right to refer your complaint to the Legal Ombudsman who will look at your complaint independently.

 Alternative Dispute Resolution